-Bonded Laminates Clause: Its Importance in the NCC and Building Industry
+Bonded Laminates: Importance in NCC & Building Industry Standards

 The 2017 Grenfell Tower fire in London put combustible building materials, legislation, and industry practices under the spotlight, and highlighted the fatal failings of the combustible materials used in the external wall.
 The lessons learnt from Grenfell were not lost on the Australian market, where we have endured our own, albeit less extreme, façade fires which led to an industry wide realisation of the dangers of polyethene-cored Aluminium Composite Panels (ACP) and the costly repercussions of non-compliant external wall build ups.